FoxNext VR Studio unveils Crisis on the Planet of the Apes VR game

 The game will debut on April 3 on the PlayStation VR, Oculus Rift, and HTC Vive virtual reality headsets.

-FoxNext Games is probing into the parts of games where it won’t encounter the biggest competition.
+FoxNext is probing into the parts of games where it won’t encounter the biggest competition.
 So for now, that means it is focusing on PC, mobile, and now VR games as it makes a bigger strategic investment in the game business.
 And it is also leveraging the film and TV properties of its sister companies, as with the Planet of the Apes title.

 The division recently announced it would make a mobile game based on The X-Files, another Fox property, to take advantage of what has become a $50 billion mobile game business (according to market researcher Newzoo).
 FoxNext Games jumpstarted its games business last year, but it has worked with game industry publishers and developers in the past to create games based on Fox properties such as Alien Isolation, The Simpsons Tapped Out, Family Guy: The Quest For Stuff, and Futurama: Game of Drones.